MKAbuMattar/powershell-profile/Module/Plugins/Kubectl/README.md

 ## Overview

-This plugin converts 100+ common kubectl aliases from zsh/bash to PowerShell functions with full parameter support and comprehensive help documentation.
-It includes automatic PowerShell completion support and seamlessly integrates Kubernetes cluster management into your PowerShell workflow.
+The Kubectl plugin offers a full suite of PowerShell functions that wrap around the kubectl command-line tool, providing short aliases for all common operations.
+It includes automatic PowerShell tab completion for kubectl commands, subcommands, flags, and resource names, making it easier to manage Kubernetes clusters directly from PowerShell.

 ## Features